 United States – Tyler Adams (NY), Aaron Long (NY), Zack Steffen (PIT), Daniel Lovitz (TOR), Christian Ramirez (CLT)

-Tag(s): News Call Ups San Antonio FC OKC Energy FC Phoenix Rising FC Portland Timbers 2 Reno 1868 FC Rio Grande Valley FC Swope Park Rangers Bethlehem Steel FC Charleston Battery Charlotte Independence Louisville City FC New York Red Bulls II Saint Louis FC Tampa Bay Rowdies Neveal Hackshaw Sunny Jane Speedy Williams Billy Forbes Matthew Real Brian Brown Joaquin Rivas Cody Laurendi Junior Flemmings Zeiko Lewis Marco Farfan Jason Johnson Joel Johnson Trey Muse Adam Najem Zachary Herivaux Michael Salazar Birmingham Legion FC Kevon Lambert Jaylin Lindsey Atlanta United 2 North Carolina FC Indy Eleven Memphis 901 FC El Paso Locomotive FC Kevan George Mekeil Williams Cordell Cato Shaun Francis AJ Paterson Eryk Williamson JT Marcinkowski Andrew Carleton Shawn Barry Allen Yanes Joshua Perez Tacoma Defiance Cabwey Kivutuka Mechack Jérôme Mohamed Kone Maalique Foster Yamikani Chester Tristan Hodge Duane Muckette Leston Paul Jamoi Topey Donovan Pines
+Tag(s): News Call Ups San Antonio FC OKC Energy FC Phoenix Rising FC Portland Timbers 2 Reno 1868 FC Rio Grande Valley FC Swope Park Rangers Philadelphia Union II Charleston Battery Charlotte Independence Louisville City FC New York Red Bulls II Saint Louis FC Tampa Bay Rowdies Neveal Hackshaw Sunny Jane Speedy Williams Billy Forbes Matthew Real Brian Brown Joaquin Rivas Cody Laurendi Junior Flemmings Zeiko Lewis Marco Farfan Jason Johnson Joel Johnson Trey Muse Adam Najem Zachary Herivaux Michael Salazar Birmingham Legion FC Kevon Lambert Jaylin Lindsey Atlanta United 2 North Carolina FC Indy Eleven Memphis 901 FC El Paso Locomotive FC Kevan George Mekeil Williams Cordell Cato Shaun Francis AJ Paterson Eryk Williamson JT Marcinkowski Andrew Carleton Shawn Barry Allen Yanes Joshua Perez Tacoma Defiance Cabwey Kivutuka Mechack Jérôme Mohamed Kone Maalique Foster Yamikani Chester Triston Hodge Duane Muckette Leston Paul Jamoi Topey Donovan Pines